neoblizz/neoblizz/README.md

 ### :wave: Hi.
 Meet me, **Muhammad Osama**.
 I intend to use this page as means to document what I have done so far in the academic world.
 Somehow, from the cloudy-gloomy weather of **University of Washington, Seattle**, where I got my Bachelor's of Electrical Engineering from, I ended up in the ever-so-sunny California.
 I am currently a *Ph.D. student* at the Electrical and Computer Engineering department at **University of California, Davis**, working with **Professor John Owens** and other brilliant students on some really cool stuff — keep reading to find out more!

-* :email: mosama@ucdavis.edu
+* :email: mosama at ucdavis dot edu
 * :cat: [github/neoblizz](https://github.com/neoblizz)
 * :mailbox: California, USA

 *Due to time limitations, I don't intend to keep everything updated.
-So, if you have any questions drop me a note at mosama@ucdavis.edu — I would love to chat about anything related to my research interests.*
+So, if you have any questions drop me a note at mosama at ucdavis dot edu — I would love to chat about anything related to my research interests.*

 ### :sun_with_face: At glance.
 > The following rating represents GitHub presence; S+ (top 1%), S (top 25%), A++ (top 45%), A+ (top 60%), and B+ (everyone).
 The values are calculated by using the cumulative distribution function using commits, contributions, issues, stars, pull requests, followers, and owned repositories (see: [github stats](https://github.com/anuraghazra/github-readme-stats)).